Date Discovered March 10, 2008

 NOTE: On March 13, 2008, Microsoft updated security bulletin MS08-014.
 The vendor reported that some users may experience problems caused by this update.
 An issue in this update may lead to incorrect results from Excel calculations where a Real Time Data source is used in a user-defined Visual Basic for Applications function.
 Customers using Microsoft Excel 2003 Service Pack 2 or Service Pack 3 with a Real Time Data source for a user-defined Visual Basic for Applications function are advised to test additions before deploying this update.
 The vendor recommends considering the workarounds in security bulletin MS08-014 if this update cannot be deployed because of this issue.

-Credits Bing Liu of Fortinet is credited with the discovery of this vulnerability.
+Credits Moti Joseph and Dan Hubbard of Websense Security Labs are credited with the discovery of this vulnerability.